AaronAlemi/codepath-prework/README.md

 ![](Start_Stop.gif)

-Shows the starting and stopping of the game
+Shows the starting and stopping of the game, along with the randomized order

 ![](Progression.gif)